kakysha/developer-docs/configuration.md

 ### conf.port

 The port to listen on.
 If you don't want to accept incoming connections at all, set port to `null`, which is the default.
-If you do want to listen, you will usually have a proxy, such as nginx, accept websocket connections on standard port 443 and forward them to your byteball daemon that listens on port 6611 on the local interface.
+If you do want to listen, you will usually have a proxy, such as nginx, accept websocket connections on standard port 443 and forward them to your Obyte daemon that listens on port 6611 on the local interface.

 ### conf.storage